mario-moscicki/QA-Testing/Manual_Projects/Android_App_Delivery.md

 **Test Cycle:**
 - Shopping with the new functionality activated.
 Testing all new features with it.
-- Testers, we want to make sure that an essential new functionality works as expected in real-world conditions
+- Testers, had to check an essential new functionality works as expected in real-world conditions
 - Sites with the 'new functionality' are visible and accessible to customers in the cities included in the pilot phase.
 - Customers can log in to the 'new functionality' service using actual payment methods.